anagainaru/anagainaru.github.io/_pages/service.md

 <h4 id="chair"> Chairs </h4>

+- Vice chair for the Tutorials SC 2020 committee
 - Vice chair for the Poster SC 2018 committee
 - Co-chair for the FTS 2017 Workshop on Fault Tolerant Systems in conjunction with CCGRID 2017